-Related studies.
-Of course, finding a lack of effects from gift exchange or fairness does not detract from their potential relevance in other settings.
-Rather, we designed our experiment to mitigate the presence of these mechanisms to the extent possible.
-For example, our setup has several contrasting features with Breza et al. (2018), who find negative morale effects in the same cultural setting.
-Perhaps most importantly, there were no actual pay differences across workers.
-Differences in amenities, including features of payment aside from wage levels, are much less likely to trigger fairness violations in this setting relative to differences in wage levels (Kaur, 2019).
-Consistent with this, debriefs with workers indicate that pay frequency is just one of many job details and does not loom large relative to the "luck" of getting the job during the lean season, along with its associated amenities (steady work with competitive wages, learning a new task, being given lunch at the worksite, etc.).
-In addition, in contrast to Kaur, Kremer and Mullainathan (2015), our study does not allow us to test for payday effects due to present focus.
-This is because, in our experiment, workers' output on the day of the interim payment itself did not count toward their payment that evening.
+settings.
+We designed our experiment to mitigate the presence of these mechanisms to the extent possible.
+For example, our setup has several contrasting features with Breza, Kaur, and Shamdasani (2018), who find negative morale effects in the same cultural setting.
+Perhaps most important, there were no actual pay differences across workers.
+Differences in amenities, including features of payment aside from wage levels, are much less likely to trigger fairness violations in this setting relative to differences in wage levels (Kaur 2019).
+Consistent with this, debriefings with workers indicate that pay frequency is just one of many job details and does not loom large relative to the "luck" of getting the job during the lean season, along with its associated amenities (steady work with competitive wages, learning a new task, being given lunch at the worksite, etc.).
+In addition, in contrast to Kaur, Kremer, and Mullainathan (2015), our study does not allow us to test for payday effects due to present focus.
+This is because, in our experiment, workers' output on the day of the interim payment did not count toward their payment that evening.

-Trust in the employer.
+2. Trust in the Employer.
 An additional potential concern is that the interim payment could increase workers' trust in getting paid in the future.
 We include several operational features in our design to boost trust.
-For example, all workers are paid at the end of the first day-in accordance with what workers are told during recruiting-to build trust that we would pay when we promised.
-We also announced the worksite schedule in advance (e.g., payment schedules announced on day 5) and adhered to it meticulously to instill a feeling of predictability in the worksite.
-The worksites also operated in the area for months, providing a sense of reliability in the area.
+For example, all workers are paid at the end of the first day-in accordance with what they are told during recruiting-to build trust that we would pay when we promised.
+We also announced the worksite schedule in advance (e.g., payment schedules announced on day 5) and adhered to it meticulously to instill a feeling of predictability.
+The worksites operated in the area for months, providing a sense of reliability.
 In addition, this explanation is inconsistent with the main pattern of results.
 It is unclear why trust should only increase among poorer workers, why it should affect attentiveness, or why it should lead workers to report feeling more focused at work.
 Given that higher trust in payment increases one's expected payment per output, such a story also requires a high piece-rate elasticity, in contrast to results in Table V.

-We use two further tests to examine this story.
-First, we verify that we see no evidence for differential treatment effects in rounds that were run in later months at a given worksite-when presumably trust would be higher because the worksite would have built a local reputation for paying as promised (Appendix Table A.16).

-Second, we again exploit the staggered timing of cash infusion among Wave A vs. B treatment workers.
+We use two additional tests to examine this story.
+First, we verify that we see no evidence for differential treatment effects in rounds that were run in later months at a given worksite, when presumably trust would be higher because the worksite would have built a local reputation for paying as promised (Online Appendix Table A.16).
+Second, we again exploit the staggered timing of cash infusion among Wave A versus B treatment workers.
 If workers increase output because they update their beliefs about the probability of payment, then we might expect Wave B treatment workers-who saw Wave A workers being paid-to also update their beliefs when they arrive at work on day 9.
-However, workers (who have not yet been paid).

-contrary to this story, in Table VI Cols.
-3-4, the coefficient on the triple interaction-Cash \times Payment Day \times Wave B-is not positive; it is close to zero and insignificant.
+However, contrary to this story, in Table VI, columns (3) and (4), the coefficient on the triple interaction-Cash × Payment Day × Wave B-is not positive; it is close to zero and insignificant.
 Perhaps more problematic for a trust story, when Wave A workers are paid on day 8 as promised, it is unclear why this should not boost all workers' confidence in being paid as expected.

-7.2 Physiological Channels: Nutrition and Sleep
+VII.B.
+Physiological Channels: Nutrition and Sleep